-Baldwins Green Conservation Area, looking west to Churchdown Wood provides a landmark within local views.
+Baldwins Green Conservation Area, looking west to Churchdown Wood

+The Parish Church of St. Mary is the earliest building, with much Norman detailing.
+Walls are rendered and painted white and a white painted weatherboarded bellcote on the ridge provides a landmark within local views.
 The churchyard is accessed by an attractive lychgate.
-It is enclosed to the west by mature trees and hedgerows with the village cemetery to the south.
+It is enclosed to the west by mature trees and hedgerows with the cemetery to the south.
 The remaining open grounds to the east of the Church were the site of the original medieval Manor House.
 The Grade 1 listed church has a generally open setting to the north along the Lower Fawkham Valley and to the west up to the Horton Wood Ridge.
+The ancient woodland, historic field pattern, important hedgerows, open character and tranquillity all contribute to the significance of the Baldwins Green Conservation Area.
 Local topography and the absence of development means that views from the Conservation Area are uninterrupted.
 The Conservation Area and its unspoiled setting, including the landmark building of St Mary's church, is also visible in wider views from the public footpath network.